mcole22266/pythonTutorial/InteractiveProgramming/Lab1/README.md

 First I want to walk you through an example.
 We're going to make a program that adds two numbers together.

-1. Create a file called 'example.py' and open it with Atom &rarr; `atom example.py`
+1. Create a file called 'example.py' and open it with your preferred text editor &rarr; `atom example.py`
 2. First, let's print something to let the user know that they're running a program
  - `print('Welcome to Number Adder 3000: Pro Edition')`
  - `print('-----------------------------------------')` (this line to make it pretty)